dotsam/homebridge-milight/README.md

 # Tips and Tricks
  * Setting the brightness of an rgbw or a white bulb to between 1% and 5% will set it to "night mode", which is dimmer than the normal lowest brightness setting
  * A brighness setting of 0% is equivilant to sending an Off command
- * White and rgb bulbs don't support absolute brightness setting, so we just send a brightness up/brightness down command depending if we got a percentage above/below 50% respectively
+ * White and rgb bulbs don't support absolute brightness setting, so we keep track of the last brightness value set and send the appropriate number of up/down commands to get to the new value
- * The only exception to the above is that white bulbs support a "maximum brightness" command, so we send that when we get 100%
- * Implemented warmer/cooler for white lamps in a similar way to brightnes, except this time above/below 180 degrees on the colour wheel
+ * Implemented warmer/cooler for white lamps in the same way as brightness

 # Troubleshooting
 The node-milight-promise library provides additional debugging output when the MILIGHT_DEBUG environmental variable is set

 # Changelog

+### 0.1.5
+ * Initial support for v6 bridge and full colour bulbs, as implemented by node-milight-promise
+ * Completely untested on any actual hardware

 ### 0.1.4
  * Code cleanup